 Create Bricktastic family memories in one of the seven LEGO-themed lands at LEGOLAND(R) New York (best for children ages 2 to 12)!
 At LEGO Castle, chase a sword-stealing wizard on the back of a twisting and turning dragon on the popular Dragon roller coaster.
 For thrill-seekers in training, the Dragon’s Apprentice coaster is a more tame but still super fun version where riders are helping to train baby dragons.
 At LEGO Pirates, get behind a water cannon and help get back some stolen treasure.
 Crash, splash, slip, and slide at the Water Playground where you can build your own LEGO boat and cascade down exciting water slides.
 Spend the night in one of the 250 LEGO-themed rooms at the LEGOLAND New York Hotel to maximize your park time.

 Cruise Lake George in a Timeless Way (Adirondacks)

 Take a ride around Lake George on a steamboat from yesteryear with Lake George Steamboat Cruises.
-The Minne-Ha-Ha—one of the last steam paddle boats in the US—travels around the lake for an hour seven times a day this summer, with special pirate-themed tours on Friday evenings.
+The Minne-Ha-Ha—one of the last steam paddle boats in the US—travels around the lake for an hour seven times a day this summer, with special pirate-themed tours on Thursday and Friday evenings.
 The Mohican and Lac du Saint Sacrement each offer a variety of other cruises, including themes of Champagne Brunch or Taco Tuesday.

 Experience Some of the Best Sport Fishing in the US (Thousand Islands-Seaway)